matsengrp/phippery/docs/the-rest-of-it.rst

-  **Xarray Dataset Format** A cartoon representation of the format output by the pipeline for we requre for using phippery functions.
+  **Xarray Dataset Format** A cartoon representation of the format output by the pipeline for we require for using phippery functions.
   Concretely, for a matrix, `\mathcal{M}_{i}{j}`